 A spokesman said: "The extra ambulances are in operation as and when we have the staff to occupy them.

-"The extra ambulances have all been delivered to their stations, but we are finding it a real challenge at the moment to fill all the shifts because we are reliant on staff overtime until our new recruits are on board over the coming few weeks."'Tired and fed-up'
+"The extra ambulances have all been delivered to their stations, but we are finding it a real challenge at the moment to fill all the shifts because we are reliant on staff overtime until our new recruits are on board over the coming few weeks."

 The trust is recruiting 75 new paramedics and 124 care assistants.

 Neil Storey, director of emergency operations at EEAS, said: "While the additional recruitment is still to come into effect... we do need the help and support of our own staff to cover these vehicles."

 Unison's EEAS branch Secretary Gary Applin welcomed the increase in ambulances - which require two members of staff - but said he was not surprised to find not enough staff had come forward to cover shifts.

 "They're tired, they're fed up and they've got low morale and I think they've probably heard it all before," he said.